The "sqlserver" probe generates alarms if the query times out or a profile fails to execute in the scheduled time interval.

 1. Heartbeat - Defines the interval at which all profile checkpoint schedules will be tested and trigger eventual checkpoint execution.

 2. Check Interval - Default value for check interval in the profile.

 3. Profile Timeout - Defines the maximum processing time for all checkpoints in the profile.

 4. SQL Timeout - Every checkpoint query runs asynchronously.

 "Profile <Database Server>, failed to execute in the scheduled time interval, delayed by <seconds> seconds", it means that your profile is taking more time to get executed then the described heartbeat interval.

-For example, if the profile has configured as follows:-
+For example, if the profile is configured as follows:

-You are getting the alarm because the Profile would be getting executed say 2 mins (1 min more than scheduled interval i.e Heartbeat) which are within the profile timeout limit, but more than "Delay_Threshold" limit.
+You are getting the alarm because the profile would be getting executed say every 2 mins (1 min more than scheduled interval i.e Heartbeat), which is within the profile timeout limit, but more than "delay_threshold" limit.

 ***The query timed out! alarm comes when the SQL Timeout in the profile is less than how long the query takes so please increase this value to some appropriate value.***

-If you have lots of data in the database then a checkpoint will take more time which can lead to high profile execution time and hence result in timeout alarms.
+If you have a lot of QOS data/rows in the database tables, then a checkpoint may take more time which can lead to high profile execution time and hence result in timeout alarms.